-- The estancias (working farms) that border the Torres del Paine National Park are included in many of the multi-day horse riding trips and also make excellent bases from which to explore on guided wildlife trips that take you on a journey through the park.
+- The estancias (working farms) that border the Torres del Paine National Park are included in many of the multi-day horse riding trips and also make excellent bases from which to journey through the park on guided wildlife trips.

 - As many of the estancias offer a bed and breakfast option, they also work well as an interesting overnight stop on a self-drive itinerary in the park.

 - If you are looking to experience and learn a little about the history, culture and harsh realities of day-to-day life in Patagonia, then a stay on one of these working farms could be just the ticket.

 Estancias of Torres del Paine

 Estancia Cerro Guido

 Estancia Cerro Guido is the biggest in Torres del Paine with 101,000 hectares of land.
 This working estancia has the peace and comfort of a hotel, but with the character of a traditional estancia.
 You will sleep in houses that display their heritage of the Chilean farmers who once lived in them.
 A beautiful location on the border of the national park, where you can enjoy horse-riding, a Patagonian barbecue or simply explore the grounds of the estancia.